royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

   * You can put anything you want there and have the device receive it.
   * If you would like to serve presigned urls for S3 files, you need to use the presigned placeholders in the following format `${aws:iot:s3-presigned-url:<s3 url>`, see example in `job-rotate-cert.json`

+  For more info on presigned urls for jobs see the [docs](https://docs.aws.amazon.com/iot/latest/developerguide/create-manage-jobs.html)

 --------------------
 --------------------